thorstenwagner/ij-particlesizer/README.md

 # ij-particlesizer

 ImageJ script to derive number based size distributions based on recorded TEM images.
 A focus of the development was to provide different splitting methods to handle agglomerates and aggregates, robust handling of different noise levels and adaptability to non-standard images.
 The script combines several imagej plugins to one user friendly application.

+For information about the installation and for more details please see: http://imagej.net/ParticleSizer